- Leadership Team

 katelyn.rogers [at] okfn.org

-Christian divides his time between community management for Local Groups and for Open Government Data.
+Christian is the International Community Manager for the Open Knowledge Foundation global network.
 He lives in Copenhagen, Denmark, and has a background in media and culture entrepreneurship, co-working facilitation, community creation, hacktivism – and is a dedicated open-everything advocate.
 He holds an MA in Culture, Communication & Globalization from Aalborg University and has previously lived, worked and studied in Berlin, New York and Chicago.
-On the side he runs a few smaller projects including Uhrlaut Records, a small boutique record label for challenging electronic music from Scandinavia.
+On the side he is a member of the Science Friction art & technology collective and runs a few smaller projects including Uhrlaut Records, a boutique record label for challenging electronic music from Scandinavia.

 christian.villum [at] okfn.org